JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_05/currencies.md

 julia> isa(Dollar(2), Currency) # equivalent to typeof(Dollar(2)) <: Currency
 true
 ```

-`Currency` is an abstract type, so we can't create its instance.
-However, abstract types allow us to define generic functions that will work for all their subtypes.
-Using this property, we can define a `BankAccount` type in the following way.
+As `Currency` is an abstract type, we cannot create its instance.
+However, abstract types allow us to define generic functions that work for all their subtypes.
+We do so and define the `BankAccount` composite type.

 ```jldoctest currency; output=false
 struct BankAccount{C<:Currency}